appbead/webkit-wiki/Interesting-things-you-can-implement-in-QtWebKit.md

 ### Import QObject-derived classes as ES2015 classes

-Curently it is possible to inject any QObject QWebFrame::addToJavaScriptWindowObject(), however now ES2015 has native suppoty for classes.
+Curently it is possible to inject any QObject QWebFrame::addToJavaScriptWindowObject(), however now ES2015 has native support for classes.
 It would be cool if you could create instances of QObject-derived class in JavaScript, or even inherit from them.

 ### Full-fledged C++ API for WebKit2, including WebProcess side